sudeo-apt/Dijkstra_Routing_Simulator/README.md

 window and see the network change as per your input.
 2) Any broken links (with infinity edge weight) can be repaired using choice 1 and giving any path cost of your choice.
 3) While adding Router name, just add the router number, for eg: for router 7, input 7 and not R7
+4) Keep the Progress/customDijkstraPQ file in the same folder as the Progress/DijkstraSimMain file